 Participants

 We tested 16 participants from the population of PhD and undergrad students at York University with equal numbers of males and females.
-Due to the low level nature of the phenomenon under study, we did not believe our results were likely to be relevantly skewed by WEIRD people effects (Henrich, Heine, & Norenzayan, 2010).
-Our participants will need a stereoacuity and have normal or corrected-to-normal vision.
+Due to the low-level nature of the phenomenon under study, we do believe our results are likely to be relevantly skewed by WEIRD people effects (Henrich, Heine, & Norenzayan, 2010).
+Participants will have normal or corrected-to-normal vision and have to achieve a stereoacuity of 63 arc seconds or below on the Fly Stereo Acuity Test.
+The project has received ethics approval from the Human Participant Ethics Review Sub-Committee at York University.
+Informed consent was obtained from all subjects and the experiment was conducted in accordance with the Code of Ethics of the World Medical Association (Declaration of Helsinki).

 Apparatus

 All the experiments were performed in virtual reality with participants remaining physically static and seated.
 We programmed the stimuli in Unity (2019.2.11f1), while object motion, self-motion and the psychophysical staircases were controlled in C# via its integration with Unity.
 The Unity project is available on Open Science Foundation (https://osf.io/u7yhb/).
-Stimuli were presented in an Oculus Rift.ed
+Stimuli were presented in an Oculus Rift.
+Participants responded by means of a finger mouse.Setup

-Setup